Explore our platform and learn how it can help your application shine.

 Azure ABAC enables you to significantly reduce the number of role assignments.
 Currently, Azure subscriptions have a role assignment limit.
 In some cases, it can require thousands of role assignments that you also need to manage.
 You can add conditions to reduce the number of role assignments.

-Here is a checklist of key factors to consider before deploying an ABAC solution.
-This checklist is based on the NIST guidelines.
 You can use this template to fill in your organization’s unique considerations for implementing an ABAC solution.

 SaaS app usage is becoming more and more unpredictable, with multiplying usage patterns and use cases.
 TBusinesses need a versatile solution that’s self-served and plug-and-play in nature, enabling engineering teams to focus more on core technology development and customers to enjoy more in-app independence with less friction points.
 Enter Frontegg.